ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 For some games like Terminator 2: Judgment Day which need to calibrate the gun for player 2, if not playing, press keyboard key A (default for player 2's gun trigger) to pass.

+For either config, press Tab, select Crosshair Options, set Visibility to Always or Never when necessary.

 <br>

 ## < Cxbx-Reloaded > emulator PC lightgun aiming sample config